 - Complete healing that results in GOOD is a real possibility.

 - Most importantly, Jesus loves you more than you can imagine.
 If you will let Him, He will turn this mess into a miraculous victory no one can step on.

 Sexual assault is not funny.
 It is not casual.
 It is not a decoration for news headlines.
-We are talking about real people who experienced real trauma.
-Someone else’s pain is not yours to define, decide or demean.
-In short, shut the hell up.
+We are talking about real people who experienced real, life-altering hurt.
+No one is qualified to judge the response or mental state of someone who has experienced something they have not.
+And someone else’s pain is not ours to define, decide or demean.